hodea/hodea-lib/doc/CodingStyle.md

 ## Indentation

-- 4 spaces are used for indentation.
+- 4 spaces are used for indentation
-- Configure the editor to expand tabs to spaces.
+- Configure the editor to expand tabs to spaces

 ## Length of lines

-- The limit on length of lines is 80 characters.
+- The limit on length of lines is 80 characters

 ## Naming